inivekin/abosa/abosa.typ

 that sprout frae seeds that sunward crawl, tae mask my being unner lush might take tae task that cornered sprawl.
+A nobler human would assess
-Were I nobler, I'd hae assessed an found tae where, or what, am drawn, but nimbler flight's lone skill possessed, am spaceborne who's nae built fae brawn.
+an find tae where, or what, their drawn, but nimbler flight's skill I possess, am spaceborne who's nae built fae brawn.
-Trees seemed greener agin greying workings o impatient other, forking structures their displaying cover rather than tae smother.
+Trees seem greener agin greying workings o impatient other, forking structures their displaying cover rather than tae smother.